Princess Zein bint Hussein

-Princess Zein bint Hussein (born 23 April 1968) is the sister of King Abdullah II of Jordan and the twin sister of Princess Aisha bint Hussein.
+Princess Zein bint Al Hussein (born 23 April 1968) is the sister of King Abdullah II of Jordan and the twin sister of Princess Aisha bint Hussein.

 Biography

-She attended Westover School, where she captained the volleyball team and graduated in 1986; her father spoke at the commencement.
+Princess Zein was born in 23 April 1968 at Palestine Hospital in Al Abdali, Amman, She attended Westover School, where she captained the volleyball team and graduated in 1986; her father spoke at the commencement.
 She married Sayyid Majdi Al-Saleh on 3 August 1989 (younger son of Sayyid Farid Al-Saleh).
 Together, they have two biological children: Ja'afar Al-Saleh, born 9 November 1990, and Jumana Al-Saleh.
 They also have an adopted daughter, Tahani Al-Shahwa.

 Princess Zein has been involved in humanitarian efforts since the 1990s.
 She offered financial support to the Gulf Peace Team, a nonviolent protest group during the Gulf War.
 In 1997, King Hussein ordered Hashemiyeh Palace, then used to house foreign dignitaries, converted into an orphanage after learning of poor conditions for orphans in Amman.
 He selected Princess Zein to run the new facility and act as its patron; it opened nine months later as Dar Al Bir.
 In 2013, she visited Miami Children's Hospital for a demonstration of telehealth programs.

 She and her husband also own Royal Ja'afar Stud, where they breed Arabian horses.

-Princess Zein and her half-sister Alia are also sisters-in-law.
+Princess Zein and her half-sister Alia are also sisters-in-law, with Alia married to Majdi Al-Saleh‘s brother.